RaoulMa/pong/README.md

 ![](images/pong_not_preprocessed.gif)![](images/pong_preprocessed.gif)

+- To speed up training we allow for two actions 'left' and 'right'.
+The actions 'no-op' and 'fire' are discarded.
 - Each frame of Pong gets cropped to the playing region, gray-scaled and then resized to the shape 84x84x1.
 Then the background is set to 0 value while the remaining pixels are set to 1.
 - One action of the agent is applied on four adjacent frames.
-The last two frames are combined (maximum taken) to one frame which is enqueued to a fixed-size queue of four frames.
+The last two frames are combined (taking the maximum) to one frame which is enqueued to a fixed-size queue of four frames of shape 84x84x4.
 All four frames are then fed into the agent.
-Thus, the agent has information about previous frames.
+Thus, the agent has information about frames of previous time steps.
+- In case of the DQN agent we decrease epsilon from 1 to 0.02 over 100000 frames.
+The target Q-network us updated every 1000 steps.
+The Q-network s updated every 4 steps with a batch of 32 transitions uniformly sampled from the replay buffer.
+- In case of the PPO agent we set the clipping range to 0.1 and choose a batch size of 8 episodes.
-- All hyperparameters can be found in the file 'cfg.py'.
+- All default hyperparameters can be found in the file 'cfg.py'.

 ### Results
 The following plot shows the average reward of the DQN agent while training for 1 million frames/steps.